-At the Effective Time, the board of directors of the combined company is expected to consist of five members, four of whom will be designated by Palvella and one of whom will be designated by Pieris.
+At the Effective Time, the board of directors of the combined company is expected to consist of five members, four of whom will be designated by Palvella and one of whom will be designated by us.
 Palvella's designees are expected to be Wes Kaupinen, Todd Davis, George Jenkins and Tadd Wessel.
-Pieris' designee is expected to be Christopher Kiritsy, a current member of Pieris' board of directors.
+Our designee is expected to be Christopher Kiritsy, a current member of our board of directors.

-At or prior to the Effective Time, Pieris will enter into a Contingent Value Rights Agreement (the "CVR Agreement") with a rights agent, pursuant to which Pieris' pre-Merger capital stockholders will receive one contingent value right (each, a "CVR") for each outstanding share of Pieris common stock held by such stockholder, or share of common stock underlying preferred stock held by such stockholder, on such date.
-Each CVR will represent the contractual right to receive payments upon the receipt of payments by Pieris or any of its affiliates under certain strategic partner agreements, including existing collaboration agreements pursuant to which Pieris may be entitled to milestones and royalties in the future and other out-licensing agreements for certain of Pieris' legacy assets, and upon the receipt of certain research and development tax credits in favor of Pieris or any of its affiliates, in each case as set forth in, and subject to and in accordance with the terms and conditions of, the CVR Agreement.
+At or prior to the Effective Time, we will enter into a Contingent Value Rights Agreement, or the CVR Agreement, with a rights agent, pursuant to which our pre-Merger capital stockholders will receive one contingent value right, or a CVR, for each outstanding share of our common stock held by such stockholder, or share of common stock underlying preferred stock held by such stockholder, on such date.
+Each CVR will represent the contractual right to receive payments upon the receipt of payments by us or any of our affiliates under certain strategic partner agreements, including existing collaboration agreements pursuant to which we may be entitled to milestones and royalties in the future and other out-licensing agreements for certain of our legacy assets, and upon the receipt of certain research and development tax credits in favor of us or any of our affiliates, in each case as set forth in, and subject to and in accordance with the terms and conditions of, the CVR Agreement.